ptaday/iCatchUp/README.md

 ## Prerequisites

-To run the iCatchUpApplication project, ensure you have the following installed on your computer:
+To run the DeliveryListManager project, ensure you have the following installed on your computer:

-- Visual Studio with VB.Net support
+Java Development Kit (JDK) 1.8 or later
-- Git (optional, for cloning the repository)
+Git (optional, for cloning the repository)

 ## Installation